OPEN-NEXT/wp2.2_dev/docs/meeting-notes.md

         * Or have the crawler look for manifest files, which also implies that a project wants to be found
         * @jbon: Of course there's the risk at the DIN SPEC effort might fail
 * Would be good to hear from Sonika too at next meeting so let's plan that, @penyuan will email everyone (let me know if I missed someone!)

+# Preparation notes 2020/08/21

+Agenda:
+ - look at the [new mockup](mockups/M18.svg) and decide on a list of features for M18
+ - review to-do-s from last meeting
+ - discuss the propositions below
+ - AOB

+Process of selecting features for mockup M18:
+  - converted relevance rankings high, medium, low into 3, 2, 1.
+  - computed relevance ranking (averaged ranking from WIF and UBA with 1:1 weighing)
+  - computed an overall ranking relevance * easiness to implement
+  - filtered all features ranked >= 6

+Propositions to discuss:
+- Involvement of WIF for M18 deliverable: implement the prototype in their platform already, so they frontload the efforts they will have to do later to implement the software developed by UoB and will have more chances to participate and give feedback.
+- From now on, PYH takes over the responsibility of organizing the weekly meetings with WIF, including keeping trace of the decisions and leading the agenda and discussions.